vladshablinsky/2048benefits/README.md

 2. Two numbers merge if they are i-th and (i+1)-th Fibbonachi numbers.
 The result is the (i+2)-th Fibbonachi number.

-3. You give the rules when two numbers merge. 'regulations.txt' contains these rules
+3. You give the rules when two numbers merge. 'regulations.txt' contains these rules.

 Format of the 'regulations.txt':